revel/revel/manual/i18n-messages.md

         warnings.fr
         ...

-**Important note:** while it's technically possible to define the same *message key* in multiple files with the same language, this will result in unpredictable behaviour.
+<div class="alert alert-error">**Important note:** while it's technically possible to define the same *message key* in multiple files with the same language, this will result in unpredictable behaviour.
-When using multiple files per language, take care to keep your message keys unique so that keys in one file cannot be overwritten after the files are merged!
+When using multiple files per language, take care to keep your message keys unique so that keys in one file cannot be overwritten after the files are merged!</div>

 ### Message keys and values